-- Elementary - K-1st: no late work policy - o 2nd-5th grade - One school day grace period for late assignments. - The maximum penalty for late assignments 5% off the earned grade, 5% maximum penalty. - All late work must be submitted prior to the end of the current marking period. - Each assignment must be turned in within two weeks (14 calendar days) of the original due date.
+- Elementary - o K-1st: no late work policy - o 2nd-5th grade - One school day grace period for late assignments. - The maximum penalty for late assignments 5% off the earned grade, 5% maximum penalty. - All late work must be submitted prior to the end of the current marking period. - Each assignment must be turned in within 6 school days of the original due date.
 Teachers must record the missing assignment as "Missing" in Power School.
 If the missing assignment is not turned in during the window, the late assignment will not be accepted and will receive a grade of zero. - If the assignment is due within the last two weeks of the cycle, the assignment must be turned in by the Friday the cycle ends.
 After that, the late assignment will not be accepted and a grade of zero will be entered.

-• Middle School
+Middle School

-- o 6th-8th grade - Two class periods for late assignments. - The maximum penalty for late assignments 10% off the earned grade, 10% maximum penalty. - Each assignment must be turned in within two weeks (14 calendar days) of the original due date.
-Teachers must record the missing assignment as "Missing" in

-Power School.
-If the missing assignment is not turned in during the window, the late assignment will not be accepted and will receive a grade of zero.

-- If the assignment is due within the last two weeks of the cycle, the assignment must be turned in by the Friday the cycle ends.
-After that, the late assignment will not be accepted and a grade of zero will be entered. - High School Credit Course(s) in Middle School - Two class periods for late assignments. - The maximum penalty for late assignments-10% off the earned grade, 10% maximum penalty. - Each assignment must be turned in within two weeks (14 calendar days) of the original due date.
+- o 6th-8th grade - The assignment must be submitted by the 3rd class meeting after the original due date - The maximum penalty for late assignments 10% off the earned grade, 10% maximum penalty. - Each assignment must be turned in within 6 school days of the original due date.
+Teachers must record the missing assignment as "Missing" in Power School.
+If the missing assignment is not turned in during the window, the late assignment will not be accepted and will receive a grade of zero. - If the assignment is due within the last two weeks of the cycle, the assignment must be turned in by the Friday the cycle ends.
+After that, the late assignment will not be accepted and a grade of zero will be entered. - High School Credit Course(s) in Middle School - The assignment must be submitted by the 3rd class meeting after the original due date - The maximum penalty for late assignments-10% off the earned grade, 10% maximum penalty.

+- Each assignment must be turned in within 6 calendar days of the original due date.
 Teachers must record the missing assignment as "Missing" in Power School.
 If the missing assignment is not turned in during the window, the late assignment will not be accepted and will receive a grade of zero. - If the assignment is due within the last two weeks of the cycle, the assignment must be turned in by the Friday the cycle ends.
 After that, the late assignment will not be accepted and a grade of zero will be entered. - Students must be administered a final examination to qualify for high school credit in the Fall and Spring semesters.